mcoen93ns/TicTacToe/README.md

 Atomic behaviors:
 - Creating an empty board
 - Printing the board in the log
-- Determining if player X or O starts

 2 – Player X won with a vertical line
 Player X: